ttengwang/dense-video-captioning-pytorch/README.md

 # Event Sequence Generation Network
-Uoffical Re-implementation of Event Sequence Selection Network (ESGN) in paper titled "[streamlined dense video captioning](https://arxiv.org/abs/1904.03870v1)".
+Unoffical Re-implementation of Event Sequence Selection Network (ESGN) in paper titled "[streamlined dense video captioning](https://arxiv.org/abs/1904.03870v1)".
 Note that we do not adopt SST to encode frame-level features, which is different from the original model.

 # Environment
 1. Python 3.6.2